Skip to main content

 ContextResult

-No clip selectedCreates a new clip (empty MIDI pattern or full-length sample)
+No clip selectedCreates a new clip (empty MIDI or full-length sample)

 Clip selected, compatible trackStamps a linked duplicate of the selected clip